pachterlab/biophysics/docs/source/foundations_computation.rst

 .. dropdown:: Booth et. al., 2007. `A stochastic model of gene regulation using the chemical master equation. <https://doi.org/10.1007/978-0-8176-4558-8_7>`_

-            .. grid:: 1

-                .. grid-item:: This chapter describes a hybrid deterministic/stochastic simulation for chemical master equation in combination with chemical rate equations, which is applied to study genetic regulatory networks in prokaryotes: states of the gene represent the binding and unbinding of protein complexes to DNA are modeled using the master equation, while protein and substrate concentrations are represented by continuum variables modeled by differential equations.
+            This chapter describes a hybrid deterministic/stochastic simulation for chemical master equation in combination with chemical rate equations, which is applied to study genetic regulatory networks in prokaryotes: states of the gene represent the binding and unbinding of protein complexes to DNA are modeled using the master equation, while protein and substrate concentrations are represented by continuum variables modeled by differential equations.

 .. dropdown:: Shahrezaei and Swain, 2008. `Analytical distributions for stochastic gene expression. <www.pnas.org/cgi/doi/10.1073/pnas.0803850105>`_